Romasato/nandos-mars-rovers/README.md

 * Both **Rover** and **SM**, as per spec, understand and have only string-based messaging interface exposed.
 They can accept and return only string messages - nothing else (meaning: no direct class method execution!).
 * **SM** is the only one that knows about grid size and deployed rovers and controls their movements - rovers do not know about each other.
 * As per specification, Rovers do not know about the size of the grid (plateau).
 Only **SM** does.
-* The single message sent to **SM** is first parsed and validated before commands are sent to the deployed rovers.
+* The single multi-line message sent to **SM** is first parsed and validated before commands are sent to the deployed rovers.
-* **Rover** instances understand only the 2-line (new line-delimited) string command containing _coordinates_, _heading_ info and _movement_ commands.
+* **Rover** instances understand only the 2-line (new line-delimited) string messages containing _coordinates_, _heading_ info and _movement_ commands.
 * Before sending movement commands to rovers, **SM** checks if they would result in out-of-bounds exploration regarding the given plateau size.
 If that is the case, an error is returned and commands are not sent to any of the rovers.
-* Two **Rovers** cannot co-exist nor be deployed at the same coordinates.
+* Two **Rovers** CANNOT co-exist nor be deployed at the same coordinates.
-* Therefore a **Rover** while exploring cannot cross a coordinate where another Rover is currently deployed or has already finished exploring.
+* Therefore a **Rover** while exploring cannot cross a coordinate where another Rover is currently deployed or had already finished exploring.

 # Implementation
 The application was coded in TypeScript and running on Node.js.